 Another advantage of agent-based monitoring is that it can continue to collect data even if the network connection between the monitored system and the monitoring platform is lost.
 The agents can buffer the data and send it to the monitoring platform when the connection is re-established.

-How Infrastructure monitoring works
+How Infrastructure Monitoring Works

 Infrastructure monitoring tracks the performance, availability, and resource utilization of containers, hosts, and other backend components.

 Infrastructure monitoring typically entails instrumenting a host by installing an agent.
 With Middleware infrastructure monitoring, you can start the instrumentation process with a straightforward guided installation.
-Our agent recognizes the running applications and log sources in your environment and automatically recommends the correct agent for your application.
+Our agent recognizes the running applications and logs sources in your environment and automatically recommends the correct agent for your application.

 Once fully instrumented with your host, our agent will collect system data and send it to our infrastructure monitoring solution’s backend engine to process the data and display the results in real-time (and historically) in the unified dashboard.